kptdev/kpt/site/book/03-packages/01-getting-a-package.md

 Packaging in kpt is based on Git forking.
 Producers publish packages by committing them to a Git repository.
 Consumers fork the package to use it.

-Let's revisit the Wordpress example:
+Let's start with a wordpress example:

 ```shell
 $ kpt pkg get https://github.com/GoogleContainerTools/kpt.git/package-examples/wordpress@v0.1